TV advertising is being impacted by video-on-demand and streaming services.

 Video-on-demand services can impose search filters for ads by aspects like niche, bid, most viewed, or others.

-In an era of technological advancements, technology will play a significant role in bringing in adjustments for TV advertisers in the industry.
-This will induce a substantial change in the attitude of TV advertisers that treat users’ attention as free and disposable.
+In an era of technological advancements, technology will play a significant role in bringing adjustments for TV advertisers in the industry.
+This will induce a substantial change in the attitude of TV advertisers, who treat users’ attention as free and disposable.

 Technology will also guide an era of consensual advertisement where the viewer’s attention is no longer free.
 The business model is pretty simple.
 To influence users’ buying decisions, TV advertisers have to pay them directly for their time rather than indirectly reaching out through some free services.